methodphoto/methodphoto/blog/2021-01-13-warped-topographies-ii.md

 This new book presents two images which date back to the origins of the project, but most have been made in the last two years since the publication of the original book.
 I’ve continued making images on a regular basis, sometimes beginning with abstract imagery, sometimes using portraits of people and politicians.
 More often than not I have added new elements including ink, and chemicals such as copper sulphate.

 The first run was a limited edition of 50 and sold out very quickly.
-There are --still some slight seconds left--, which are almost as good as the original edition, but one page has a slight blue streak in the margin of one page.
+There are still some [slight seconds](../books/warped-topographies-ii) left, which are almost as good as the original edition, but one page has a faint blue streak in the margin of one page.

 ![Warped Topographies II](../books/warped-topographies-ii-02.webp "Warped Topographies II")